SROP Soccer

 3. Field Lining: The team specified on the schedule is responsible for lining the field.

-4. Field Set-up: Both teams for first game are responsible for setting up goals & corner flags.
-Both teams for last game are responsible for returning nets & corner flags and for locking the goals & shed.
-(Nets & flags are in the shed.)
+4. Field Set-up: Both teams for the first game are responsible for setting up goals and corner flags.
+Both teams for the last game are responsible for returning goals and corner flags and for locking the goals and shed.

-5. Absences: Any player who misses two consecutive games (without requesting a sub) is subject to immediate substitution (for minimum two more games) by the League; any player who misses three total games during a season (without requesting a sub) is subject to immediate replacement for the season and will not be eligible to be assigned to a team the following season (eligible for Sub List only).
+5. Absences: A player who misses two consecutive games (without requesting a sub) is subject to immediate substitution (for minimum two more games) by the League. ○ A player who misses three total games during a season (without requesting a sub) is subject to immediate replacement for the season and will not be eligible to be assigned to a team the following season.
+The player will be eligible for the sub list only.

-6. Red and Yellow Cards: A player who receives a red card during or after a game must sit out the next game.
-He may request a sub effective as of his next game, but he must still serve the one-game suspension when he returns from the sub period.
-If a Sub receives a red card in his last eligible game before he is returned to the Sub List, the returning Player must serve the one-game suspension.
-If a player receives a red card in the last game of the season, he is not required to serve a one-game suspension the following season, but is subject to disciplinary action as determined by a vote of the managers.
-A player who receives four yellow cards in a season must sit out the match immediately following the match in which he receives the fourth yellow card and his team will not be allowed to request a substitute.
-A player who receives two yellow cards during playoff matches must sit out the next match and no substitute will be allowed.
+6. Red and Yellow Cards: If a player (goalkeepers included) receives a yellow card, he must immediately sit out five minutes except when playing with only seven players.
+An active player on the team is allowed to sub during the five-minute suspension for a yellow card to maintain 11 players on the field.
+A player who receives a red card during or after a game must leave the field immediately and is required to sit out the next game.
+A substitute may be requested for the game for which the player is suspended.
+A sub who receives two yellow cards in a single game or a red card is ineligible to play the following week, but the returning player can play.
+If a player receives a red card in the last game of the season, he is not required to serve a one-game suspension the following season but is subject to disciplinary action as determined by a vote of the managers or the judgement of the commissioner.
+A player who receives four yellow cards during the regular season must sit out the match immediately following the match in which he receives the fourth yellow.
+A player who receives two yellow cards during playoff matches must sit out the next match.
+(Note: Seeding games are considered part of the regular season for the purposes of accumulated yellow cards.)

-7. Managerial Warnings: All SROP Soccer Officials (consisting of the current Commissioners of either SROP soccer league and all Managers of the current season) may issue a player a Managerial Warning for any conduct unbecoming to our Leagues that takes place on or around the fields, before, during or after League games or events in the sole discretion of the Official.
-A player that receives two Managerial Warnings in a season (both cannot be from the same person) must sit out his team’s next game.
+7. Managerial / Commissioner's Warnings: All SROP soccer officials (consisting of the current commissioners of any SROP soccer league and all managers of the current season) may issue a player a Managerial Warning for any conduct unbecoming to our leagues that takes place on or around the fields, before, during or after league games or events in the sole discretion of the official.
+Manager(s)/Commissioner(s) can stop a game to immediately issue a managerial/commissioner’s warning to the offending player.
+The managers/commissioners of the teams playing the game will consult with each other regarding the offense.
+If the offense is discriminatory of any kind, the managers/commissioner will immediately remove the offending player from the game.
+The game will not resume until the player has left the field and surrounding area.
+A player who receives two Managerial Warnings or a single Commissioner’s Warning in a season must sit out his team’s next game.
+Additional discipline, up to and including suspension, is at the discretion of the Commissioner and applies to all SROP soccer leagues.

-8. Penalty for Red Cards / Managerial Warnings: If a player receives any combination of three red cards and/or Managerial Warnings in a season he is banned from playing the rest of the season, his roster spot will not be replaced, his money will not be refunded, and he will be ineligible to play in any SROP Soccer League for one year.
+8. Penalty for Red Cards / Managerial / Commissioner's Warnings: If a player receives any combination of three red cards and/or Managerial / Commissioner’s Warnings in a season, he is banned from playing the rest of the season, his money will not be refunded, and he will be ineligible to play in any SROP soccer league for a period of no less than one year.
+Additional discipline is at the discretion of the current commissioners in consultation with the SROP director of soccer or director of sports.

-9. Managerial Suspensions: At the official Manager’s Draft Meeting prior to each season, Managers may impose a one-season Managerial Suspension on any player that has consistently exhibited behavior that is considered to be contrary to the spirit and benefit of the League and its players.
-Such suspension would require a 2/3 vote of the Managers present at this meeting.
+9. Managerial Suspensions: At the Manager’s Draft Meeting prior to each season, Managers may impose a one-season Managerial Suspension on any player who has consistently exhibited behavior that is considered to be contrary to the spirit and benefit of the league and its players.
+Such suspension would require a 2/3 vote of the managers present at this meeting.

 11. Standings: Standings are determined by points based on overall record; three points for a win, one point for a tie, and zero points for a loss.
-Tiebreakers, in order of precedence: head-to-head, number of wins, goals against, shutouts, coin toss.
-(Website will not reflect head-to-head ranking) Playoff seeding will be determined by the above criteria.
+Tiebreakers, in order of precedence: head-to-head, number of wins, goals against, shutouts, goals for. coin toss.
+(Website will not reflect head-to-head ranking.)
+Playoff seeding will be determined by the above criteria unless seeding games are used.
+Seeding games will also follow the above criteria.

 Rules of the Game

-1. Match Duration: Each half is 40 minutes long for the Night and Masters Leagues, 45 minutes long for the Sunday League.
-Night and Masters Finals will be 90 minutes rather than 80 minutes.
+1. Match Duration: Each half is 40 minutes long for the Night/Open and Masters Leagues and 40 or 45 minutes long for the Sunday League as indicated in the application for the season.
 If the match is terminated because of outside interference of any kind with less than 15 minutes remaining, the game is considered complete.
 If a game is discontinued within the first half of play, the game is to be replayed in its entirety.
-If the game is interrupted during the second half with more than 15 minutes remaining, the game is continued at a later date from the point of interruption (score carries over, time re-starts at the point it was stopped).
+If the game is interrupted during the second half with more than 15 minutes remaining, the game is continued at a later date from the point of interruption (e.g. score carries over, time re-starts at the point it was stopped).

 3. Equipment: